ashishapy/blog/_posts/2017-07-02-container-management-framework.md

 logo: 'assets/images/logofh.png'
 ---

-In case you haven't noticed, we are on rapid march towards realising full capacity of cloud infrastructure & it's services.
+In case you haven't noticed, we are on rapid march towards realising full capacity of cloud infrastructure & its services.
 Having multi cloud, hybrid infrastructure & avoid vendor locking is the dream!

 Building & running your apps in container on cloud is major step towards the dream.
 Few months back I wrote, presented & talked on [Docker with DevOps - One step towards Microservices](//blog.ashishapy.com/2016/03/docker-with-devops/), [Docker Ecosystem for Microservices](//blog.ashishapy.com/2016/04/docker-ecosystem-for-microservice-cluster/) & [Self-Healing Systems using Docker](//blog.ashishapy.com/2016/09/self-healing-system-using-docker/).
+These blog posts/presentations help you in understanding basics & benefits of cloud, Docker, DevOps.

 *Containers (aka Docker)* comes with some benefits & complexities.
 Your apps in container without *container management framework*, are like your luxury car without wheels & steering.